hipe/tmx/system/doc/issues/016-the-find-narrative.md

 ## requirements for this latest edition

+### Portability requirements (currently a wishlist item)

+- At #history-B.1 we changed development platform from OS X to Ubuntu.
+  This led to a change in the version of `find` from a (maybe) BSD version to a GNU version, which meant a change in available features and syntax and this broke everything.
+  See the corresponding code comments created in this commit and infer the scope creep we could expand to.

 ### interface requirements

 • make find commands be built with iambic args of course, like